Bwindi Impenetrable National Park Uganda; 2022 Best Lodges, Activities and Gorilla Trekking Safaris

 The Batwa cultural experience involves you exploring and experiencing in depth about the Batwa pygmies’ unique cultures and traditions.
 The Batwa pygmies are believed to have lived in the forest as hunters and gatherers up to 500000 years making them true forest dwellers.

-Due to need to conserve the area, they were displaced and they are now the marginalized group around Bwindi National Park and Mgahinga National Park.
+Due to need to conserve the area, they were displaced and they are now the marginalized group around Bwindi forest National Park and Mgahinga National Park.

-Biking tour in Bwindi National Park is an exciting experience you need not to miss out.
+Biking tour in Bwindi Impenetrable forest National Park is an exciting experience you need not to miss out.
 Mountain bike ride ventures at this park are run by women’s group and embarking on biking tour here rewards with amazing experience.

 Best time to visit Bwindi Impenetrable National Park

-Depending on what your travel needs are, Bwindi National Park is open to visitors all year round.
+Depending on what your travel needs are, Bwindi Impenetrable forest National Park is open to visitors all year round.
 However, the dry season is the best time to visit this park especially if you are interested in trekking mountain gorillas.

 The dry season starts in June, July, August, September and December, January, February.
 For bird lovers, the wet season is ideal and it begins in March, April, May and October, November.